MIT App Inventor

-It uses a graphical user interface (GUI) very similar to the programming languages Scratch (programming language) and StarLogo, which allows users to drag and drop visual objects to create an application that can be tested on Android and iOS devices and built to run as an Android app.
-It uses a companion mobile app that allows for instant live testing and debugging.
-In creating App Inventor, Google drew upon significant prior research in educational computing, and work done within Google on online development environments.
+The web interface consists of a graphical user interface (GUI) very similar to Scratch and StarLogo, allowing users to drag-and-drop visual objects (blocks) to create an application that can be tested on Android and iOS devices and compiled to run as an Android app.
+It uses a companion mobile app named MIT AI2 Companion providing live testing and debugging.

-App Inventor and the other projects are based on and informed by constructionist learning theories, which emphasize that programming can be a vehicle for engaging powerful ideas through active learning.
-As such, it is part of an ongoing movement in computers and education that began with the work of Seymour Papert and the MIT Logo Group in the 1960s, and has also manifested itself with Mitchel Resnick's work on Lego Mindstorms and StarLogo.
+App Inventor provides integration with different online services, such as Google Sheets and Firebase.

-App Inventor also supports the use of cloud data via its CloudDB component.
+When creating App Inventor, Google drew upon significant prior research in educational computing, and work done within Google on online development environments.

 History

 The application was made available through request on July 12, 2010, and released publicly on December 15, 2010.

 The App Inventor team was led by Hal Abelson and Mark Friedman.

 In the second half of 2011, Google released the source code, terminated its server, and provided funding to create The MIT Center for Mobile Learning, led by App Inventor creator Hal Abelson and fellow MIT professors Eric Klopfer and Mitchel Resnick.
 The MIT version was launched in March 2012.

 On December 6, 2013 (the start of the Hour of Code), MIT released App Inventor 2, renaming the original version "App Inventor Classic" Major differences are: